-Single Therapeutic Target with Multiple Biological Effects
+Epigenetic Mechanism of Action: Single Therapeutic Target with Multiple Biological Effects

 BET inhibition results in the simultaneous modulation of multiple biological pathways via a single molecular target.
-BET inhibition holds particular promise for multifactorial diseases including CVD and cancers and represents a novel and promising area of research.
-Studies highlighting the potential molecular and mechanistic functions of BET inhibitor molecules have begun to shed light into this potential.
-The ongoing development of BET inhibitors as potential therapeutics in multiple indications would indicate a potential shift from the current drug development paradigm of a single molecular target for a single downstream effect, to a multimodal approach whereby multiple biological processes contributing to a disease state are concurrently modulated via a single molecular target.
-This is the precise effect of epigenetic modulation and our primary focus.
+Studies highlighting the molecular and mechanistic functions of BET inhibitor molecules and the ongoing development of new BET inhibitors as potential therapeutics in multiple indications are initiating a shift from the current drug development paradigm.
+From a single molecular target for a single downstream effect, to a multimodal approach whereby multiple biological processes contributing to a disease state are concurrently modulated via a single molecular target, epigenetic modulation is a novel approach to targeting disease pathology.